ropg/ezTime/README.md

 **time-saving**: No more time spent on writing code to print date or time in some nicer way.
 Print things like "8:20 PM" or "Saturday the 23rd of August 2018" with ease.
 Prevent display-flicker with `minuteChanged()` and `secondChanged()` functions without storing any values to compare.

-**small enough**: Works with all features and full debugging information on an Arduino Uno with an Ethernet Shield, leaving 2/3 of RAM but not too much flash for you to work with.
-(Even on a good day there isn't that much left if you want to do anything that involves networking.)
+**small enough**: Works with all features and full debugging information on an old Arduino Uno with an Ethernet Shield, leaving 2/3 of RAM and even some of the flash for you to work with.
 Various `#define` options let you leave parts of the library out if you want to make it smaller: you can even leave out the networking altogether if you have a different time source.

 **easy to use**: Don't believe it until you see it.
 Have a look at some of these examples to see how easy it is to use.